Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 When it comes to importing regular website content from another platform (i.e., pages and posts rather than products), Squarespace is the winner — it lets you import pages and posts from WordPress, Bloggr and Tumblr.

-By contrast Wix just permits WordPress imports, and Shopify doesn’t come with any built-in features for importing external pages and posts from other platforms (you’ll need to either copy and paste your content in, or pay for a third-party app to gain importing functionality).
+By contrast Wix just permits WordPress imports, and Shopify doesn’t come with any built-in features for importing external pages and posts from other platforms (you’ll need to either copy and paste your content into your site, or pay for a third-party app to gain importing functionality).

 Squarespace is a bit better than Shopify and Wix too for exporting content, letting you output most of your site content in WordPress format — this isn’t possible in Wix at all, and again, Shopify requires you to invest in an app to gain this functionality.